 Some countries such as India have both physical servers in the country and virtual locations.
 For example, they also have a server located in the UK which when connected to will make it appear like you're in India.

-This is great if you want to access Indian services like the TV network, Hotstar for example and get the speed advantage of using an ExpressVPN server nearby.
+This is great if you want to access Indian streamers like the TV network, Hotstar for example and get the speed advantage of using an ExpressVPN server nearby.